 In January 2012, Davis released his first solo CD “Re-Volt”.
 On Apocalypse Records, which received rave reviews and a great response from fans alike.

 In 2014, Davis had two new releases: The four-song EP “Lost Sessions/Fresno CA” with Babylon A.D. and “Moonshine a southern blues rock album which was recorded at Eddie Van Halens 5150 studios, featuring an all-star cast of industry musicians such as Buzzy James, Craig DeFalco, Mike Malone and Mike Norton with guest appearances by Michael Anthony and Jane Child.

 In 2015, his band Babylon A.D. released the CD “Live @XXV” to celebrate 25 years of recording and touring.
 The band also played many festivals and venues, including “Firefest” in Nottingham, England; the “Monsters of Rock Cruise” in the Bahamas; and the “Rock N Skull” in Chicago.

 2016 highlights of Babylon A.D.’s include playing the "Bang Your Head Festival” in Balingen, Germany, as well as touring Europe and England, the band once again played the "Monsters of Rock Cruise” on the West Coast.

 In March 2017, Derek Davis released his second solo album "Revolutionary Soul" A soul/funk/rock–inspired album that critics and fans alike praised.
 Several live concert dates with his new band 'The Revolutionary Souls' and with 'Babylon A.D." kept him busy all year.

 In 2018 “Babylon A.D.” released "Revelation Highway” Via Frontiers Records' the home of bands such as Journey, Tesla, Rick Springfield, Asia and many world known musical artists.
 Playing more concert dates and festivals across the States.

-On June 1st, 2019 Derek Davis released his third solo effort “Resonator Blues”, A Blues/Rock/Americana inspired album featuring five single/videos, two of have already went to # 1 on the iTunes Blues Single Charts, "Mississippi Mud "and "Death Letter"!
-Davis is currently playing live shows with his band "The Revolutionary Souls" around CA.
+On June 1st, 2019 Derek Davis released his third solo effort “Resonator Blues”, A Blues/Rock/Americana inspired album featuring five single/videos.
+Two songs from the album moved to # 1 on the iTunes Blues Single Charts, "Mississippi Mud "and "Death Letter”.